For Instructors and Community Partners

 - An expansion of the Train the Trainer Course to allow for both individuals wishing to be certified instructors or those that don’t plan on teaching a class but want the professional development

-In the first half of 2018, Rent Well will begin hosting monthly 20-hour Train the Trainer Courses around Oregon and Southwest Washington for individuals affiliated with a Community Agency Partner or CAP that want to become either a Certified Rent Well Instructor or a Trained Professional.
-Trained Professional are people that would like to have more training in this filed without having to become an instructor or teach on-going classes, such as Case Managers or Advocates.
+Rent Well hosts an ongoing 20-hour Tenant Educator Academy around Oregon and Washington for individuals affiliated with a Community Agency Partner (CAP) who want to become either a Certified Rent Well Instructor or a Trained Professional.
+Trained Professionals are people who would like more training in this field without having to become an instructor or teach ongoing classes.

 CAPs agencies must ensure that they are following correct community standards policies, reporting requirements, confidentiality agreements, and copyright and trademark laws.
 The agency is to have and maintain both worker’s compensation and general liability insurance which they must be able to provide a copy of when asked.
 They hold the Rent Well program harmless against all claims, demands, actions, and suits that may arise.
 Agencies wishing to become CAP must first complete a community partnership application that will be reviewed for final approval by the Rent Well Program.
 If the agency is approved they will be asked to sign an agreement and pay a one-time licensing fee.

-Once a CAP has been approved, signed agreements, and paid the one-time fee, it is time to start signing people up for upcoming trainings.
+Once a CAP has been approved, signed agreements, and a one-time fee paid, it is time to start signing people up for upcoming trainings.
 The first two steps only need to be done once after that a CAP have can individuals sign up for trainings as often as they want.

 To make sure that your agency is already a CAP, you can review the current list of CAPs here.
 If you don’t see your agency on the list, please follow steps 1 and 2.
 If you do see your agency on the list, then it is time to sign you up for the next available Train the Trainer Course.

-You have an option of becoming either a Certified Rent Well Instructor able to teach classes and graduate individuals OR a Trained Professional that is not able to teach classes but is going through a 16 hours of this Train the Trainer event to receive more knowledge in this field.
-Here is what individuals going to the Train the Trainer Course will receive:
+You have the option of becoming either a Certified Rent Well Instructor able to teach classes and graduate individuals OR a Trained Professional that is not able to teach classes but is going through 16 hours of Tenant Educator Academy to receive more knowledge in this field.
+Here is what individuals going to the

-There is the schedule for the next available trainings.
+There is the schedule for the next available training.
 Each training holds up to 30 individuals.